Attorney: Mississippi jails not prepared for virus pandemic

 The figures released Wednesday are from May 2019, when about 2,500 people had been jailed longer than 90 days, and more than 575 had been jailed more than a year awaiting trial.
 Those are similar to the figures from November 2018.

-“We know the vast majority are there because they can’t pay bail,” Johnson said.
+“We know the vast majority are there because they can’t get bail,” Johnson said.

 People who can afford to post bail are released from jail while waiting for a grand jury to consider whether to indict them on criminal charges.
 Johnson said: “Poor people sit in jail.”